Superconducting NbN Resonator Parametric Amplifiers for Millimetre Wavelengths: NbN Deposition Process

 The thin-films were configured for four-wire resistance measurement using an AVS Resistance Bridge.
 The films were placed in a custom enclosure and mounted at the cold stage of our adiabatic demagnetization refrigerator.
 The temperature of the enclosure was monitored using a calibrated ruthenium oxide thermometer and the refrigerator was cooled down and warmed up repeatedly to establish the transition temperature of the NbN thin films.
 The film resistivity was measured at room temperature (warm resistivity) and just above the superconducting transition (cold resistivity).

 The measured properties of $100\,\mathrm{nm}$ thin-films deposited in the nitrogen flow range of $0.6-1.4\,\mathrm{sccm}$ are shown in figure~\ref{fig:3_properties}.
 As seen in the figure, the transition temperature peaked at $10.5\,\mathrm{K}$, corresponding to the thin-film deposited at $1.0\,\mathrm{sccm}$.
 For a first-pass estimation using BCS theory, the pair-breaking frequency $f_{2\Delta_\mathrm{g}}\sim770\mathrm{GHz}$, where $k_\mathrm{B}$ is the Boltzmann constant and $h$ is the Planck constant.
 This suggests that NbN could be used for quantum electronics over the entire millimetre-wave frequency band from $24\,\mathrm{GHz}$ to $300\,\mathrm{GHz}$.
 Both warm and cold resistivity increased with nitrogen flow.
-The resistivity achieved was higher compared to previous studies, e.g. our films were $\sim10\,\%$ more resistive compared to those in \citenumns{NbN_hysteresis} and almost twice as resistive compared to \citenumns{glowacka_NbN}.
+The resistivity achieved was higher compared to previous studies, e.g., our films were $\sim10\,\%$ more resistive compared to those in \citenumns{NbN_hysteresis} and almost twice as resistive compared to \citenumns{glowacka_NbN}.
 This is likely because these previous studies prioritised optimising $T_\mathrm{c}$ instead of balancing $T_\mathrm{c}$ with resistivity.
-The $T_\mathrm{c}$ of our NbN films can be further increased by optimising against argon flow rate, as done by \citenumns{NbN_high_Tc,NbN_hysteresis}.
-This is beyond the scope of the present study, and will likely incur a trade-off with the film resistivity.
-Our target application is millimetre-wave parametric amplification at sub-Kelvin temperature and a $T_\mathrm{c}$ above $10\,\mathrm{K}$ is sufficient.
+The $T_\mathrm{c}$ of our NbN films can be further increased through optimisation of the argon flow rate, as demonstrated in \citenumns{NbN_high_Tc,NbN_hysteresis}.
+More broadly, both $T_\mathrm{c}$ and resistivity could be further optimised over a wider parameter space, including the sputtering current and voltage, substrate temperature, argon-to-nitrogen ratio, and chamber pressure.
+Such optimisation lies beyond the scope of the present study.
+Our target application is millimetre-wave parametric amplification at sub-Kelvin temperature, and a resistive NbN film with $T_\mathrm{c}$ above $10\,\mathrm{K}$ is sufficient.